xVise/hotel-booking-web-app/README.md

 # hotel-booking-web-app
 Web aplication for unversity assigment.
-We are aiming to create Airbnb look like project
+We are aiming to create Booking.com look like project